Short Femur on the Second Trimester Ultrasound Report: What to Include in the Management Plan?

 The femur length should be measured with the bone perpendicular to the ultrasound beam and with epiphyseal cartilages visible, but not included in the measurement.
 The presence of a short femur may be associated with aneuploidy, intrauterine growth restriction and short limb dysplasia.

-The likelihood ratio for Down syndrome is 1.2-2.2, which indicates a minimal to small increase in the likelihood that the fetus will actually have this chromosomal abnormality
+The likelihood ratio for Down syndrome is 1.2 to 2.2, which indicates a minimal to small increase in the likelihood that the fetus will actually have this chromosomal abnormality

 Evaluation of all the long bones is suggested to rule out limb dysplasia